Alfred Korzybski

 Alfred Habdank Skarbek Korzybski (/kɔːrˈzɪbski, kəˈʒɪpski/ kor-ZIB-skee-,_-kə-ZHIP-skee; /pl/; July 3, 1879 - March 1, 1950) was a Polish-American philosopher and independent scholar who developed a field called general semantics, which he viewed as both distinct from, and more encompassing than, the field of semantics.

-He argued that human knowledge of the world is limited both by the human nervous system and the languages humans have developed, and thus no one can have direct access to reality, given that the most we can know is that which is filtered through the brain's responses to reality.
+He is most notable for proposing that human knowledge of the world is limited both by the human nervous system and the languages humans have developed, and thus no one can have direct access to reality, given that the most we can know is that which is filtered through the brain's responses to reality.
 His best known dictum is "The map is not the territory".
-Many of his ideas were presented in his book Science and Sanity (1933).
+Many of his ideas and theories were presented in his book Science and Sanity (1933), which became the foundational text of general semantics.

 Early life and career

 Alfred Korzybski's family coat-of-arms (see Abdank coat of arms).

 Born in Warsaw, Vistula Country, which was then part of the Russian Empire, Korzybski belonged to an aristocratic Polish family whose members had worked as mathematicians, scientists, and engineers for generations.
 He learned the Polish language at home and the Russian language in schools, and having a French and German governess, he became fluent in four languages as a child.

 Korzybski studied engineering at the Warsaw University of Technology.
 During the First World War (1914–1918) Korzybski served as an intelligence officer in the Russian Army.
 After being wounded in a leg and suffering other injuries, he moved to North America in 1916 (first to Canada, then to the United States) to coordinate the shipment of artillery to Russia.
 He also lectured to Polish-American audiences about the conflict, promoting the sale of war bonds.
-After the war he decided to remain in the United States, becoming a naturalized citizen in 1940.
+After the war, he decided to remain in the United States, becoming a naturalized citizen in 1940.
 He met Mira Edgerly, a painter of portraits on ivory, shortly after the 1918 Armistice; They married in January 1919; the marriage lasted until his death.

 E. P. Dutton published Korzybski's first book, Manhood of Humanity, in 1921.
 In this work he proposed and explained in detail a new theory of humankind: mankind as a "time-binding" class of life (humans perform time binding by the transmission of knowledge and abstractions through time which become accreted in cultures).
+In 1924, he was invited to the International Congress of Mathematicians in Toronto where he delivered a talk entitled Time-Binding: The General Theory.
 In 1925 and 1926, Korzybski observed psychiatric patients at St. Elizabeth's hospital in D.C. under the supervision of William Alanson White.